The Blog Social

 Example: Think of this as the pillar content pin.

-Step 3: Optimize Every Pin for Search
+Step 3: Optimise Every Pin for Search

 • Use relevant keywords in the pin title and description